-Do not use this medication if you are allergic to zileuton, or if you have liver disease.
+You should not use zileuton if you are allergic to it, or if you have liver disease.

-FDA pregnancy category C. It is not known whether zileuton is harmful to an unborn baby.
-Before taking this medication, tell your doctor if you are pregnant or plan to become pregnant during treatment.
+FDA pregnancy category C. It is not known whether zileuton will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

-It is not known whether zileuton passes into breast milk or if it could harm a nursing baby. .
-Do not take zileuton without telling your doctor if you are breast-feeding a baby.
+It is not known whether zileuton passes into breast milk or if it could harm a nursing baby.
+Do not use this medication without telling your doctor if you are breast-feeding a baby.

 How should I take zileuton (Zyflo CR)?

 Take exactly as prescribed by your doctor.
 Do not take in larger or smaller amounts or for longer than recommended.
 Follow the directions on your prescription label.

 Take zileuton with a full glass of water.

 Zileuton tablets and extended-release tablets contain the same amount of the drug, but they are not taken in the same way.
 Follow your doctor's instructions.

 Zileuton tablets are usually taken 4 times daily, with meals and at bedtime.
 Zileuton tablets may be swallowed whole or split in half to make swallowing easier.

 Zileuton extended-release tablets are usually taken twice daily, within 1 hour after your morning and evening meals.